shupersap/Sport-Vs.-e-Sports-Viewers/README.md

 ## TASKS

-1. Decision to review two different data sets: The project team decided to review data from the NFL Data website and EA Sports gaming website.
+1. Decision to review two different data sets: The Team decided to review data from the NFL Data website and EA Sports gaming website.

 2. Import Data: The team used an SQL database to import the data from the two websites.

-3. App.py: The team used Python to process the imported data and perform any necessary cleaning or manipulation.
+3. App.py: The team used Python to process routes into Json.

 4. JS Library: The team used the Google Charts library to visualize the data in a user-friendly and informative way.